sposetti/TestDocs/install-hdfs-mapreduce.md

 -------

 Set the default file and directory permissions to 0022 (022).
 This is typically the default for most Linux distributions.
 Use the <code>umask</code> command to confirm and set as necessary.
-Be sure umask is set for all terminal session that you will use during installation.
+Be sure <code>umask</code> is set for all terminal session that you will use during installation.

 Configure Repository
 -------